Bounteous-Inc/aem-webpack-example/ui.apps/src/main/content/jcr_root/apps/__appsFolderName__/components/webpack.resolve/README.md

 console.log(helloWorld());
 ```

 Only modules that get imported into at least one component-specific JavaScript file are going to be bundled.
 If a module isn't imported anywhere, it won't be bundled.
 This behavior is also known as [tree shaking](https://webpack.js.org/guides/tree-shaking/).
 (Tree shaking only happens if Webpack runs in production mode.
-Try `npm run deploy`.)
+Try `npm run production`.)